 The Dance department offers a great range of after school clubs for all students to attend every night of the week.
-We run a Junior and Senior Dance company called "Chicane" for students that show a real aptitude for the subject.
+We run both established youth dance companies called Chicane and Charge for students that show a real aptitude and commitment for the subject.

 - Download the Study Support timetable [pdf, 141 KB]